niiknow/vue-datatables-net/README.md

 ```

 ## Usage
-This library default configuration and provide example for `bootstrap4` styling.
+Default configuration and provide example for `bootstrap4` styling.
 Though, it allow for complete flexibility of customization with any other jQuery DataTables supported theme.

 > Example of imports for Bootstrap 4: